zgal88/php-kofi-api-integration/README.md

 - Change the 'false' to 'true' under the setting at the top of the main file (enable discord sending)
 - Replace the default example webhook address with your own.

-If you need help, you can get in touch with me on Discord, under the account ModVault#0001
+If you need help, you can get in touch with me on Discord, under the account isobellavt

 ---
 Do you like the plugin, and wish to donate?